 · Spread compost and reseed the second of our three large summer pastures.

-As the year wraps up, and I take a final walk around the property evaluating what we have done, there is something intensely satisfying about knowing that I can check off every item on that list.
+As the year wraps up, and I take a final walk around the property, evaluating what we have done, there is something intensely satisfying about knowing that I can check off every item on this list.

 Lucky and Rachael are a great example of setting long term achievable goals.
-When we bought Lucky (first picture), he was a scruffy uneducated farm pony with an in your pocket personality.
-The saddle he was being ridden in had a broken tree which meant that he had a sore back which made him resistant to cantering.
+When we bought Lucky (first picture below), he was a scruffy uneducated farm pony with an in-your-pocket personality.
+The saddle he was being ridden in had a broken tree which meant that he had a sore back.
+This made him resistant to cantering - he made his displeasure known by bucking.
 My only goal the first few months was to build up his top line and give his back muscles time to heal.
-I did this through lots of ground work and lunging.
+I did this through lots of lunging.
 Once he was stronger I began to lay a groundwork of solid schooling before moving on to teaching him how to jump.

 Lucky is not the easiest pony to ride as he can be extremely lazy at home and get very strong and spooky at shows (especially where bicycles are involved!).
 Initially Rachael struggled to handle this behavior, but as we worked on her riding skills, she became more and more confident in coping with his little idiosyncrasies.
 We were never able to completely overcome some of his quirks, but for Rachael (who was never very ambitious in terms of competing), the partnership worked, and the end result was a wonderful pony/rider combination who had had 5 years of pleasure riding and competing in small shows together.

-In order to set realistic goals for the riders and horses in your barn, you have to be honest in evaluating their current level of competence as well as the limits to their natural ability.
-While goal setting might be a constantly moving target, the key is to at least have a target at which you are aiming, and a plan to get you there.
+In order to set realistic goals for clients in your barn, you have to be honest in evaluating their current level of competence as well as the limits to their natural ability.
+Yes, goal setting might be a constantly moving target, however, the key is to have a target at which you are aiming, and a plan to get you there.
 Then when life throws you a curve ball (as it surely will), you can make the necessary adjustments, while still keeping the end goal in sight.